ahadian/SystemManagementProjectLocalhost/README.md

 - Reminder (7 days before deadline if status is not done)
 - Creating backup zip project

+# How to Install :
+- Open localhost/[any folder you create it] in browser.
+- Follow instruction Installation.
+- Finish.
+- Now when you access localhost in your browser it will redirect to this app.

 # License
 See the license file.